Beam model of Doppler backscattering: Beam tracing

 \section{Beam tracing}

-To determine the electric field of the probe beam, one could perform full-wave simulations \cite{Hirsch:2D_fullwave:2001, Silva:2D_fullwave:2004, Hillesheim:2D_fullwave:2012, Williams:3D_fullwave:2014, Happel:DBS_synthetic:2017,Krutkin:DBS_synthetic:2019}.
+To determine the electric field of the probe beam, one could perform full-wave simulations \cite{Happel:DBS_synthetic:2017, Krutkin:DBS_synthetic:2019, Hirsch:2D_fullwave:2001, Silva:2D_fullwave:2004, Hillesheim:2D_fullwave:2012, Williams:3D_fullwave:2014}.
 However, this method requires the turbulent dielectric tensor to high resolution, which is precisely what we do not know and are trying to determine.
-A seemingly more sensible approach, especially considering that there are many ray tracing codes in the fusion community \cite{Peysson:C3PO:2012, Marushchenko:TRAVIS:2007, Prater:benchmarking_codes:2008, Farina:GRAY:2007}, would be to trace a bundle of rays to reconstruct the microwave electric field.
-However, since DBS depends on physics near the cut-off \cite{Hirsch:DBS:2001,Gusakov:scattering_slab:2004}, this method is not suitable as ray tracing breaks down near the cut-off \cite{Honore:quasioptics:2006}.
+A seemingly more sensible approach, especially considering that there are many ray tracing codes in the fusion community \cite{Peysson:C3PO:2012, Marushchenko:TRAVIS:2007, Farina:GRAY:2007, Prater:benchmarking_codes:2008}, would be to trace a bundle of rays to reconstruct the microwave electric field.
+However, since DBS depends on physics near the cut-off \cite{Hirsch:DBS:2001, Gusakov:scattering_slab:2004}, this method is not suitable as ray tracing breaks down near the cut-off \cite{Honore:quasioptics:2006}.

 One way around this problem is to trace only one ray and perform an expansion around that ray.
 This method, known as beam tracing, corresponds to tracing the path of a Gaussian beam, where this central ray gives the location of the peak of the Gaussian envelope.
 The theory of evolving Gaussian beams in isotropic inhomogeneous media is well-studied \cite{Casperson:beam_tracing:1973, Cerveny:beam_tracing:1982, Kravtsov:beam_tracing:2007}.
-Beam tracing in anisotropic inhomogeneous media, which is relevant for magnetic confinement fusion, was covered briefly by Peeters \cite{Peeters:Beam_Tracing:1996} and more extensively by Pereverzev \cite{Pereverzev:Beam_Tracing:1996,Pereverzev:Beam_tracing:1998} and Poli \cite{Poli:beam_tracing_BC:2001,Poli:paraxial:1999}.
-Beam tracing has also been implemented numerically \cite{Poli:Torbeam:2001}; it has so far been used to model ECRH \cite{Prater:benchmarking_codes:2008}, ECCD \cite{Bertelli:ECCD:2010, Prater:benchmarking_codes:2008,Ramponi:ITER_EC:2008}, SAMI \cite{Thomas:SAMI:2016}, and conventional reflectometry \cite{Stegmeir:reflectometry:2011, Hillesheim:zonal_flow:2016}.
+Beam tracing in anisotropic inhomogeneous media, which is relevant for magnetic confinement fusion, was covered briefly by Peeters \cite{Peeters:Beam_Tracing:1996} and more extensively by Pereverzev \cite{Pereverzev:Beam_tracing:1992, Pereverzev:Beam_tracing:1993, Pereverzev:Beam_Tracing:1996, Pereverzev:Beam_tracing:1998} and Poli \cite{Poli:paraxial:1999, Poli:beam_tracing_BC:2001}.
+Beam tracing has also been implemented numerically \cite{Poli:Torbeam:2001}; it has so far been used to model electron cyclotron resonance heating (ECRH) \cite{Prater:benchmarking_codes:2008}, electron cyclotron current drive (ECCD) \cite{Prater:benchmarking_codes:2008, Ramponi:ITER_EC:2008, Bertelli:ECCD:2010}, lower-hybrid current drive \cite{Rodrigues:LHCD:2002}, synthetic-aperture microwave imaging (SAMI) \cite{Thomas:SAMI:2016}, and conventional reflectometry \cite{Stegmeir:reflectometry:2011, Hillesheim:zonal_flow:2016}.
 Importantly, it has been shown that the beam tracing method can be applied near the cut-off \cite{Maj:Beam_Tracing:2009}.